Starting a Dispute

 But you are welcome to have a helper.
 This helper can be a lawyer if you want, or a trusted friend or family member.
 Helpers can help you fill out paperwork and deal with the CRT.
 However, a helper can’t speak on your behalf.

-If you need someone to speak on your behalf, and you aren’t a minor or someone with impaired mental capacity, you can ask the CRT for permission to have a representative.
+For Strata and Small Claims disputes, if you need someone to speak on your behalf, and you aren’t a minor or someone with impaired mental capacity, you can ask the CRT for permission to have a representative.
 Our online application form guides you through this.

 How do I name parties in my application for dispute resolution?